 This project has been developed by Susanna Chung, Özge Ersoy, and Rebecca Tso, in close collaboration with Samira Bose, Noopur Desai, Sneha Ragavan, John Tain, Chương-Đài Võ, Congyang Xie, and Anthony Yung.
 Graphic design: MAJO.
 The New York edition of the Collective School exhibition is organized by Furen Dai, Ying Chiun Lee, and Alexander Si.
 Photo documentation by Alexander Si.

-The Collective School in New York is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, with additional support from Eunei and Ron Lee.
+The Collective School in New York is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, Ruth Foundation, with additional support from Eunei and Ron Lee.